 Many content management systems (CMS) and eCommerce platforms support automated canonical tag implementation.
 Webmasters can easily add self-referencing canonical tags to web pages using specific tools and plugins.
 For instance, they can use Yoast SEO to add canonical tags to web pages automatically simply by selecting the option – set custom canonicals.
 Likewise, Shopify adds canonical tags to web pages by default.

 Often bloggers and digital marketers post a single article or blog on multiple websites to get more website visitors.
-But they cannot leverage the SEO benefits of the content as the search engines will not rank all URLs due to duplicate content issues.
+However, they cannot leverage the SEO benefits of the content as the search engines will not rank all URLs due to duplicate content issues.
 The bloggers can easily make the master page appear and rank on search results by adding a canonical tag.
 The tag will make the search engine rank the canonical URL and ignore the non-canonical URLs.

 Many content management systems (CMS) and eCommerce platforms generate specific canonical URLs automatically and dynamically.
-But the software applications often add canonical tags to the URLs containing duplicate content.
+However, the software applications often add canonical tags to the URLs containing duplicate content.
 Hence, the dynamic canonical tags do not specify the conical pages to the search engines unambiguously.
 But the webmasters must evaluate each of the auto-generated canonical URLs while implementing SEO techniques.

 While building websites, many developers add multiple canonical tags to the same web page.
 They do not understand that the primary purpose of tags is to specify canonical pages.
 When a single page contains multiple canonical tags, the search engines find it difficult to identify the master page and differentiate it from duplicate pages.
 The webmasters must audit the website’s source code to ensure that each master page contains a single canonical tag.